Parmenides (dialogue): Discussion with Socrates

 Argument 2.
-(132a–b) Socrates' reason for believing in the existence of a single Form in each case is that when he views a number of (say) large things, there appears to be a single character which they all share, viz. the character of Largeness.
-But considering the series of large things; x, y, z, Largeness itself, the latter is also in some sense considered to be large, and if all members of this series partake of a single Form, then there must be another Largeness in which large things and the first Form of Largeness partake.
+(132a–b) Socrates' reason for believing in the existence of a single Form in each case is that when he views a number of (say) large things, there appears to be a single character that they all share—viz., the character of Largeness.
+But if Largeness is also, in some sense, considered to be large, then there is a further series of large things: the original set, plus Largeness itself; and if all members of this series partake of a single Form, then there must be another Largeness, of which large things and the first Form of Largeness partake.
 But if this second Form of Largeness is also large, then there should be a third Form of Largeness over the large things and the first two Forms, and so on ad infinitum.
 Hence, instead of there being one Form in every case, we are confronted with an indefinite number.
-This Largeness regress is commonly known under the name given to it by Aristotle, the famous third man argument (TMA).
+This Largeness regress is more famously known under the name given to it by Aristotle: that is, as the Third Man Argument.

 Argument 3.
-(132b–c) To the suggestion that each Form is a thought existing in a soul, thus maintaining the unity of the Form, Parmenides replies that a thought must be a thought of something that is a Form.
-Thus we still have to explain the participation relation.
-Further, if things share in Forms which are no more than thoughts, then either things consist of thoughts and think, or else they are thoughts, yet do not think.
+(132b–c) To the suggestion that each Form is a thought existing in a soul, thus maintaining the unity of the Form, Parmenides replies that a thought must be a thought of something that is a Form; thus, we still have to explain the participation relation.
+Further, if things share in Forms that are no more than thoughts, then either things consist of thoughts and think, or else they are thoughts, yet do not think.

 Argument 4.
-(132c–133a) Socrates now suggests that the Forms are patterns in nature (παραδείγματα paradeigmata "paradigms") of which the many instances are copies or likenesses.
+(132c–133a) Socrates now suggests that the Forms are patterns in nature (παραδείγματα; "paradigms"), of which the many instances are copies or likenesses.
 Parmenides argues that if the many instances are like the Forms, then the Forms are like their instances.
 Yet if things are like, then they come to be like by participating in Likeness; therefore Likeness is like the likeness in concrete things, and another regress is generated.